 New Smoke Detector Rules Go Into Effect On December 1, 2016

-Catching many people by surprise, including me, a new change in smoke detector regulations will take effect Dec.
+Catching many people by surprise, including me, a new change in Massachusetts smoke detector regulations will take effect Dec.
 1. The new rules provide that when homes built before 1975 are sold, the house must be equipped with smoke detectors with a 10-year life span.
 These detectors are sold as 10 year sealed lithium battery power smoke alarms.
 They can be found at your local Home Depot or hardware store.

 Also remember that current rules require photoelectric detectors covering the area within 20 feet of a kitchen or bathroom containing a bathtub or shower.
 The 10 year sealed detectors are sold with both photoelectric and the older ionization technologies.
 I found this Kidde 10 Year Kitchen Model at Home Depot selling for $49.97.

 As part of this year’s Fire Prevention Week in October, State Fire Marshal Peter J. Ostroskey told the Boston Globe that “what we’ve seen in the past eight to 10 months across the state is that our fatal fires involve homes that have smoke alarms in them, but they are inoperative.”
 Ostroskey said that as investigators search charred wreckage of fatal fires, they have discovered that batteries have been removed or that the smoke alarms themselves have not been replaced even though they are no longer functioning properly because they are 10 years old or older.